geronet1/SMLReader/README.md

 # SMLReader

-An ESP8266 based smart meter (SML) to MQTT gateway
+An ESP8266 based smart meter (SML) and Modbus RTU to MQTT gateway,

 ## About